Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 12. All tickets within a single booking must be purchased simultaneously.
 13. A booking can be cancelled unless it has already been paid for.
 14. Once purchased, tickets cannot be changed or refunded unless the event is cancelled.
-15. In the event of a cancellation, clients can receive a refund for the purchased tickets, which must be collected in person at the Elliston tourist office.
+15. In the event of a cancellation, clients can receive a refund for the purchased tickets, which must be collected in person.

 ### Validating the design of the database and testing the database implementation